Distance Learning Frequently Asked Questions

 Review the Mitchell Community College website for more information on online learning.

 Yes.
-Mitchell Community College is accredited by the Southern Association of Colleges and Schools (SACS).
+Mitchell Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 30. What if I am having trouble with my login or password?